anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 #### 1.4.1.3 Requirements Exceptions

-The list of Requirements Exceptions will be updated to allow for a period of transitioning as and when requirements change.
+The Requirements Exceptions lists the Reference Model (RM) requirements and/or Reference Architecture (RA) requirements that will be either waived or be only partially implemented in this version of the RA.
+The exception list will be updated to allow for a period of transitioning as and when requirements change.

 | Ref |	Name |	Description | Valid Until | Rationale | Implication |
 |-----|------|-------------|-------------|-----------|-------------|